-On this day, the hunting had been good, and Robin Hood and his men were looking forward to a fine dinner.
+On this day the hunting had been good, and Robin Hood and his men were looking forward to a fine dinner.

-“But let us not be greedy and keep all this fine food to ourselves,” said Robin.
+“But let us not be greedy and keep all this fine food for ourselves,” said Robin.
 “I will not eat until I have a worthy guest at my table.
 Little John, go and find me a fitting guest and invite him to dine with us.”

-“Cheer Up Gentle Sir Knight,” called out Little John.
+“Cheer up gentle Sir Knight,” called out Little John.
 “You are invited to the table of my master for dinner tonight.”

-The Knight was startled and replied: “But I plan to dine in Barnslydale tonight, for tomorrow I must go to see the Abbot on urgent business.”
+The knight was startled and replied, “But I plan to dine in Barnslydale tonight, for tomorrow I must go to see the Abbot on urgent business.”

-“T’is a pity,” said Little John, still aiming his arrow at the Knight’s chest, “For my master will take great offence should you refuse his kind invitation.”
+“Tis a pity,” said Little John, still aiming his arrow at the knight’s chest, “For my master will take great offence should you refuse his kind invitation.”

-“And who might your master be?” asked the Knight.
+“And who might your master be?” asked the knight.

-“His name should be known to all who pass by Sherwood forest, for it is Robin Hood.”
+“His name should be known to all who pass by Sherwood Forest, for it is Robin Hood.”

-“In that case I shall come,” said the Knight, “For I have heard much about him.”
+“In that case I shall come,” said the knight, “For I have heard much about him.”

-Will Scarlet placed a blindfold over the knight’s eyes, and they led him through the forest to the hide-away.
+Will Scarlet placed a blindfold over the knight’s eyes, and they led him through the forest to the hideaway.
 Robin greeted the knight with great courtesy;

-“I have not eaten such a dinner in these last three months,” declared the Knight.
-“And if you visit my castle, I shall make you a fine feast in return.”
+“I have not eaten such a dinner in these last three months,” declared the knight, “and if you visit my castle, I shall make you a fine feast in return.”

-“Ah,” said Robin, “I would much prefer, Kind Sir, that you paid before you leave – for it is the custom in Green Wood that a peasant’s son such as I should not pay for a knight.”
+“Ah,” said Robin, “I would much prefer, kind sir, that you paid before you leave – for it is the custom in Greenwood that a peasant’s son such as I should not pay for a knight.”

-The sad expression returned to the Knight’s face.
+The sad expression returned to the knight’s face.